22rayen/IOT_lia/README.md

 }

 **
-I added a potentiometer to control the speed, which also affects the scan time, a benefit would be that, it can be adjusted which leads to using less data. now we are working on the python part of things
+I added a potentiometer to control the speed, which also affects the scan time.
+A benefit would be that it can be adjusted which leads to using less data.
+Now, we are working on the python side of things.

 **